bellbind/node-v4l2camera/readme.md

 ## Tested Environments

-- Ubuntu raring armhf on BeagleBone Black with Buffalo BSW13K10H
+- Ubuntu raring armhf on BeagleBone Black with USB Buffalo BSW13K10H
-- Ubuntu raring amd64 on Acer Aspire One with its facecam
+- Ubuntu raring amd64 on Acer Aspire One with its screen facecam

 ## Licenses